PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 13:26:08
+Last updated: 2024-04-02 13:28:11
-Random Quote: There is a wisdom of the head, and a wisdom of the heart. - Charles Dickens
+Random Quote: A friend to all is a friend to none. - Aristotle